kobiez/search-fit/README.md

 - To start the up `npm start`

-- The app will start at localhost:5000
+- The app will run on localhost:5000

 ### Usage

 On the screen you will see the search box, start typing and you will recieve suggestions to choose from, then just press on the search botton, to get the results.
 Each result will be represented inside a card, the main section at the top of each card is a link to the activity in freefit website.
-At the bottom of each card you will see to links, the first one will navigate you to the activity home page if exist, the second one also navigate you to the activity page at freefit site.
+At the bottom of each card you will see two links, the first one will navigate you to the activity home page if exist, the second one also navigate you to the activity page at freefit site.

 Please note: